Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 * GET /referendum/ : Lists all referenda, returning their UUID, the referendum name and status.
 Status `(upcoming,commencing,holding,ended)` must be used as a filter

-* GET /referendum/{referendumID} : Gives a quick overview over the referendum.
+* GET /referendum/{referendumID} : Gives a quick overview of the referendum.
 This does not include the questions or current standings.
 * GET /referendum/{referendumID}/questions : Returns the entire vote with all questions, but not current standings.
 * GET /referendum/{referendumID}/questions/{questionIdx} : Returns information and vote options for a specific question
 * GET /referendum/{referendumID}/status : Returns the amount of tokens voting and the weight on each option of every question